 The increased state-funded enforcement would be for the entire town, but Buffis noted Route 20 through the town center has been the most troublesome.

 "We have 14 crosswalks between the [Massachusetts] Turnpike interchange and the Laurel Street Bridge [near Joe's Diner]," he said.
-"That's a lot in a mile and a half."

 The grant covers overtime pay for officers to conduct more enforcement, as well as better signs that alert drivers to crosswalks.

 "Right now, the overtime is more critical than more signs," Buffis said.

 The police chief believes distracted driving is one of the main reasons for car-pedestrian accidents.